Tag Archive for: divorce

 Have you ever wondered what would happen to your pet in the event that you and your partner separate?
 Have you gone as far as actually discussing who your pets would live with, and would it be a shared-time arrangement?

-Approximately 69% of Australian households own pets, with over $33 billion spent on pet products and services in 2022 and an average of $3,218 spent per dog per year.
+Approximately three quarters of Australian households own pets, with over $33 billion spent on pet products and services in 2022 and an average of $3,218 spent per dog per year.
 It is therefore not surprising that “what happens to my dog?” is one of the most common questions we get asked.

 How are Pets Treated in Family Law Disputes?